Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 Cleveland State University

-Cleveland State University is a public research university in Cleveland, Ohio, USA, known for career-focused education in business, engineering, health sciences, law, and urban affairs.
-It offers strong industry connections, practical learning, and access to opportunities in a major metropolitan region.
-Students choose CSU for affordable education, applied academics, internship pathways, and supportive services that prepare graduates for professional success.
+Cleveland State University, established in 1964, is a public research university located in Cleveland, Ohio, USA.
+Known for its career-focused education, CSU excels in business, engineering, health sciences, law, and urban affairs.
+Students benefit from strong industry connections, practical learning, and extensive internship pathways in a major metropolitan region.
+With affordable tuition and supportive services, CSU prepares graduates for professional success.
+Consider the September 2026 intake to leverage these advantages and accelerate your career prospects in a dynamic urban setting.

 Learn More